"The Grassroots Approach"

 By: Charles Mosley

-I believe that the "Grassroots" approach to tennis development among young tennis players is widely underrated.
-My experience working at a club or resort really did not allow me to find and develop kids at a high level of competitive play, so I started training kids at the grassroots level.
+I truly believe from my experience that the "Grassroots" approach to tennis development among young tennis players is widely underrated and most often ignored.
+My experience working at a club or resort really did not allow me to find and develop kids at a high level of competitive play, so I decided to start training kids at the grassroots level.
 My experience teaching at clubs or resorts was that many kids were , for the most part, being dropped off for daycare and many had no desire to be there.
 What many parents did not know was; many highly skilled players were being recruited away from their personal coaches and being used as marketing tools to bring in new players to "Club" training programs.
 This did not sit to well with me because it falsely gave the impression to the parents that kids were being developed at that facility.
 Second, this approach lacked the integrity needed in establishing a credible program, so I shyed away from such programs.
 In reality, most of these kids were being developed by "Grassroots" coaches.
 Lesson learned: Check the track record of a coach when seeking a coach for your child.
 Find out by asking where a highly skilled player developed his or her skills.
 This will save you time and money.